nrinaudo/nrinaudo.github.com/source/_posts/2013-04-11-scalas-by-name-parameters.markdown

 In these 3 examples, the parameter to `printInt` is implicitly wrapped in a `() => Int` closure.
 Whenever `printInt` tries to access its parameter's value, the closure is executed and its return value used.

-It's worth stressing that, in the previous example, `f()` is not actually called when passed to `printInt` but when implicitly passed to `println`.
+It's worth stressing out that, in the previous example, `f()` is not actually called when passed to `printInt` but when implicitly passed to `println`.
 The following illustrates this more clearly:
 ```scala
 // Added some trace before value is printed
 def printInt(value: => Int) {